 |Teaching Fellow in the Department of Classics and Ancient History|

-I completed my BA in Classics at VU University Amsterdam (2012) and hold an MA (research) in Classics and Ancient Civilizations from VU University Amsterdam and UVA University Amsterdam (2015).
+Prior to my time in Durham, I completed my BA in Classics at VU University Amsterdam (2012).
+I also hold an MA (research) in Classics and Ancient Civilizations from VU University Amsterdam and UVA University Amsterdam (2015).
 During my studies, I was actively involved with the departments of Classics, Ancient History, and Archaeology both as a staff assistant and as a student member of the Graduate and Undergraduate Education Committees.
 Before starting my PhD in October 2016, I briefly trained as a Classics teacher in a Dutch high school and worked in after-school tutoring.

 2016: AHRC Northern Bridge Doctoral Training Partnership Scholarship covering tuition fees and full maintenance for three years and six months.